-Thence southerly along the east line of the City of Plymouth which is also the west line of the City of New Hope to a point at the extension of the north line of Lot 11, Block 4, Hillsborough Manor, thence easterly along the extended north line of said Lot 11 to the west line of Lot 9, Block 6, Hillsborough Manor, thence northerly along said west line to the intersection of Independence Avenue and 45th Avenue North, thence southeasterly along the south line of 45th Avenue North to the east line of Lot 5, Block 6, Hillsborough Manor, thence southeasterly along an extension of the east line of Lot 5 to the southeast corner of said Lot 5, thence southwesterly along an extension of the east line of Lot 13, Block 2, Gettysburg Hills to the centerline of the Independence Avenue North cul-de-sac, thence southerly along the centerline of Independence Avenue North cul-de-sac extended to the south line of Independence Avenue North, thence easterly along the south line of Independence Avenue North to the northeast corner of Lot 6, Block 1, Gettysburg Hills, thence southerly along the east line of said Lot 6, thence easterly along the south line of Block 1, Gettysburg Hills extended, to the east line of Gettysburg Avenue North, thence southerly along the east line of said Lot 6, Rock 7, Gettysburg Avenue North to 42nd Avenue North (Rockford Road, Co.
+Thence southerly along the east line of the City of Plymouth which is also the west line of the City of New Hope to a point at the extension of the north line of Lot 11, Block 4, Hillsborough Manor, thence easterly along the extended north line of said Lot 11 to the west line of Lot 9, Block 6, Hillsborough Manor, thence northerly along said west line to the intersection of Independence Avenue and 45th Avenue North, thence southeasterly along the south line of 45th Avenue North to the east line of Lot 5, Block 6, Hillsborough Manor, thence south along said east line of Lot 5 to the southeast corner of said Lot 5, thence southwesterly along an extension of the east line of Lot 13, Block 2, Gettysburg Hills to the centerline of the Independence Avenue North cul-de-sac, thence southerly along the centerline of Independence Avenue North cul-de-sac extended to the south line of Independence Avenue North, thence easterly along the south line of Independence Avenue North to the northeast corner of Lot 6, Block 1, Gettysburg Hills, thence southerly along the east line of said Lot 6 to the southeast corner of said Lot 6, thence easterly along the south line of Block 1, Gettysburg Hills extended, to the east line of Gettysburg Avenue North, thence southerly along the east line of Gettysburg Avenue North (Rockford Road, Co.
 Rd.
 9).

-Thence easterly along the north line of 42nd Avenue North to the southeast corner of Lot 5, Block 1, Flag Addition, thence northerly along the east line of said Lot 5 to the northeast corner of said Lot 5, thence generally easterly along the north line of Lot 13, Block 2, Cooper Herman Addition to the southwest corner of Lot 12, Block 2, Cooper Herman Addition thence southeasterly along south line of said Lot 12 to the southeast corner of said Lot 12, thence northerly along the east Lot of said Lot 12 extended to the northwest corner of Lot A, RLS No. 1267, thence easterly along the north line of Lot A and Lot B, RLS No. 1267 to the northeast corner of Lot 11 and Lot 10, Block 1, Ridgeview, thence northeasterly along said south line to the east line of said Lot 10, thence north along the east line of Lot 10, Lot 9 and Lot 8 to the northeast corner of Lot 8, Block 1, Ridgeview, thence easterly along the south line of Lot 7, Block 2 and Lot 7, Block 1, Midwestern Properties Addition extended to the east line of Boone Avenue North.
+Thence easterly along the north line of 42nd Avenue North to the southeast corner of Lot 5, Block 1, Flag Addition, thence northerly along the east line of said Lot 5 to the northeast corner of said Lot 5, thence generally easterly along the north line of Lot 13, Block 2, Cooper Herman Addition to the southwest corner of Lot 12, Block 2, Cooper Herman Addition thence southeasterly along south line of said Lot 12 to the southeast corner of said Lot 12, thence northerly along the east Lot of said Lot 12 extended to the northwest corner of Lot A, RLS No. 1267, thence easterly along the north line of Lot A and Lot B, RLS No. 1267 to the northeast corner of Lot B, RLS No. 1267, thence southerly along the east line of said Lot B to the south line of Lot 11 and Lot 10, Block 1, Ridgeview, thence northeasterly along said south line to the east line of said Lot 10, thence north along the east line of Lot 10, Lot 9 and Lot 8 to the northeast corner of Lot 8, Block 1, Ridgeview, thence easterly along the south line of Lot 7, Block 2 and Lot 7, Block 1, Midwestern Properties Addition extended to the east line of Boone Avenue North.